 Support for specifying partitions for direct load

-In versions earlier than V4.3.5, OBServer only supported direct load for entire tables to accelerate the import process.
-If you want to import data from only specific partitions, you can use the partition exchange method.
-This involves first using a full direct load to import the partition data into a non-partitioned table, and then exchanging the non-partitioned table with the target partition.
-This process can be cumbersome for users.
-To better support partition-level data imports, V4.3.5 allows you to specify partitions for direct load using the
+Before V4.3.5, OBServer only supported full-table direct load for accelerating data import.
+If users wanted to import data from specific partitions, they had to use partition exchange.
+This involved importing partition data to a non-partitioned table via full direct load and then swapping the non-partitioned table with the target partition.
+This process was cumbersome.
+To better support partition-level data imports, V4.3.5 allows specifying partitions for direct load using the

 LOAD DATAandINSERT INTO SELECTsyntax.
-However, it does not support specifying the last-level partition type as Hash or Key.For more information, see Full direct load or Incremental direct load.
+However, it does not support specifying the last-level partition type as Hash/Key.For more information, see Full direct load or Incremental direct load.

 Enhancements to the